Medical diffusion on a budget: Textual Inversion for medical image generation: Introduction

-Generating art or even photorealistic images, however, has some room for error.
-Even if generated images are not completely physically realistic, they may still be appealing or impressive.
-The medical imaging field, on the other hand, places a higher bar on generation quality.\cite{yiGenerativeAdversarialNetwork2019,skandaraniGANsMedicalImage2021} Images need not only be anatomically correct, but diagnostically as well.
-In theory, there is no reason why a system like Stable Diffusion for medical imaging is impossible.
-You simply need a large, varied and ideally public dataset of images with captions.\cite{schuhmannLAION5BOpenLargescale2022} In practice, however, ethical and legal issues often get in the way of sharing medical data.\cite{scheibnerRevolutionizingMedicalData2021,bovenbergHowFixGDPR2020} This issue is especially difficult to tackle for radiology reports due to their unstructured nature, whereas they are the natural source for high quality captions.
-For one of the few public datasets of this caliber that exists, MIMIC-CXR, Chambon et al. have indeed demonstrated that it is possible to train a latent diffusion model capable of generating chest x-ray images with high fidelity and diversity through free text prompts.\cite{johnsonMIMICCXRDeidentifiedPublicly2019, chambonRoentGenVisionLanguageFoundation2022} They trained the system using up to 170,000 images on 64 A100 GPUs.
+When applied to art or photorealistic images, generative models may exhibit some degree of error.
+On the other hand, the medical imaging field places a higher bar on generation quality \cite{yiGenerativeAdversarialNetwork2019,skandaraniGANsMedicalImage2021}.
+Images need to be not only anatomically correct but diagnostically correct as well.
+Training a model like Stable Diffusion for medical imaging requires a large, varied, and ideally public dataset of images with captions, similar to those used for training on natural images \cite{schuhmannLAION5BOpenLargescale2022}.
+However, practical challenges, such as ethical and legal impediments to sharing medical data, particularly for unstructured radiology reports, complicate this endeavor \cite{scheibnerRevolutionizingMedicalData2021,bovenbergHowFixGDPR2020}.
+For one of the few public datasets of this caliber that exists, MIMIC-CXR, Chambon et al. have demonstrated that it is possible to train a latent diffusion model capable of generating chest X-ray images with high fidelity and diversity through free text prompts \cite{johnsonMIMICCXRDeidentifiedPublicly2019, chambonRoentGenVisionLanguageFoundation2022}.
+They trained the system using up to 170,000 images on 64 A100 GPUs.

 On top of data sharing issues, some modalities and pathologies are inherently scarce: certain types of scans can be expensive or experimental and some diseases are rare or tied to specific demographics.
-For these reasons, especially in the medical domain, it is essential to have computationally feasible methods which can fine-tune existing models towards a smaller set of a specific modality or disease.
-In this paper, we pick one such method, Textual Inversion, and rigorously explore its capacities for adapting Stable Diffusion to medical imaging.\cite{galImageWorthOne2022} All experiments are done using a single RTX2070 GPU and all training scripts and embeddings are shared online.
-We summarize our contributions as follows:
+For these reasons, especially in the medical domain, it is essential to have computationally feasible methods that can fine-tune existing models towards a smaller set of a specific modality or disease.
+In this paper, we pick one such method, Textual Inversion, and rigorously explore its capacities for adapting Stable Diffusion to medical imaging, with all experiments performed on a single RTX2070 GPU \cite{galImageWorthOne2022}.
+Code and trained embeddings are shared online.\footnote{\href{https://github.com/brambozz/medical-diffusion-on-a-budget}{https://github.com/brambozz/medical-diffusion-on-a-budget}}